Jinksi/learning-agentic-llm-systems/agentic-workflows/logprobs/README.md

 In this post, we’ll explore how to use [logprobs from the OpenAI API](https://platform.openai.com/docs/api-reference/chat/create) to measure model confidence of classification.

+> **Note:** Logprobs availability varies by model and API access level.
+Some models may not support logprobs, and in some cases, special access may be required.
+Check the OpenAI documentation for your specific model's capabilities.

 ### Why Use Logprobs?

 A classifier that determines whether a food item contains pineapple might make obvious decisions in some cases but struggle with others.